 "The Internet of medical things" .. bringing the benefits of serialized identification systems to translational medicine and research.
 MIT News Office 2014

-Stephen Miles is a Research Affiliate at the Auto-ID Labs and the Center for Biomedical Innovation at MIT and a Principal Consultant in Auto-ID Serialization, Track and Trace, ePedigree and forward thinking risk management strategies for Supply Chain and Product Lifecycle Management leveraging Big Data.
-Committed to improving communications across enterprise and geographic boundaries.
+Stephen Miles is a Research Affiliate at the Auto-ID Labs and the Center for Biomedical Innovation at MIT and a Principal Consultant in Auto-ID Serialization, Track and Trace, ePedigree and HL7 FHIR eHR and Big Data strategies for Meaningful Use.
+Committed to improving communications across medical specialties, organizational and geographic boundaries.

 Specialties: Experience building network services businesses on (4) continents; strategic thinker, results oriented, successful team builder, dealmaker and program oversight.
 Developed programs for multi-stakeholder data exchange including Application Programming Interfaces (API's) for Electronic Product Code (EPC) and wireless sensor data which are now instantiated in ISO specifications.

 - Emerging Technologies

 - Go-to-market Strategy

 - Location Based Services